heliohackweek/AIA_acceleration/README.md

 The highest priority is probably the AIA Prep flow, but all of the paths are a worthy use of our time.
 We have enough people on the team that we can tackle multiple objectives, if so desired.

 *(The following sections borrow liberally from [the AIApy PSF Example](https://aiapy.readthedocs.io/en/latest/generated/gallery/skip_psf_deconvolution.html), the [AIApy prep example](https://aiapy.readthedocs.io/en/latest/generated/gallery/prepping_level_1_data.html), and the [AIApy source code](https://gitlab.com/LMSAL_HUB/aia_hub/aiapy); also see [Grigis et al. 2012](https://hesperia.gsfc.nasa.gov/ssw/sdo/aia/idl/psf/DOC/psfreport.pdf) for further PSF technical details.
-I thank Will Barnes for helpful discussions in understanding the basic challenges of accelerating AIApy.)*
+I thank Will Barnes for helpful discussions in understanding the basic challenges of accelerating AIApy, and Raphael Attie for further discussion on the prep pipeline.)*

 ## 1. AIA Prep (Level 1 -> 1.5)
 ### Code Dive